Underdisc/Varkor/readme.md

 ninja
 ```

-The MinGW compiler is automatically selected and the varkor binary is built.
+The MinGW compiler is automatically selected and the binary is built.
 This works fine from my Cygwin shell, but if I do the same from the cmd shell, it does not work.
 I would look into this further to have a complete set of instructions here, but it is not important for me at this time.

 ## Build Issues?